FAQs

 We try our best to keep allergens separate but the bagels are all made in the same kitchen on the same equipment where allergens are present, so it's up to you on how comfortable you feel with that.

 All of the bagels contain wheat.
 Sesame and Everything bagels have sesame seeds on top.
-Cacio e Pepe bagels contain dairy (cheese).
+Cacio e Pepe bagels contain milk (cheese).
 Blueberry contains sunflower oil.
 All bagels besides the Cacio e Pepe and Honey Rosemary are naturally vegan.
 We do not use nuts or added oils in any of our products.

 Do you make gluten-free bagels?